 This post may contain affiliate links.
 If you make a purchase through links on our site, we may earn a commission.
+Please read our disclosure policy.

 Slush is not only the brown, wet, snowy ice that accumulates in every parking lot during the winter… at least here in the Midwest.
 Slush can instead be something utterly amazing!

 Slush is a shortened name for a slushy: a sweet, frozen dessert treat.
 And this pineapple slush is not your average slushy.
 In our family, my Grandma Conrad made this each year for our family Christmas.
 While I know that slush is not a typical Christmas treat, this recipe will forever be associated with the holidays since we only made it during this season.
-The flavor is brightly citrus with lemon, orange, and tropical pineapple.
+The flavor is bright citrus with lemon, orange, and tropical pineapple.
 And in a surprise twist, the slush is rounded out with a unique flavoring that completely transforms this into something special.

 Hand holding clear glass filled with yellow colored pineapple slush with spoon taking bite out of mixture